🎨

 Things that suck about building community

 You capture so little of the value you create.
 Some of the highest value things that come out of running community events are in introducing people to each other.
 Finding people their spouses, their cofounders, their employees.
-However, your ability to get paid is nowhere proportional to the value of the things you produce.
+However, your ability to get paid is nowhere proportional to the value of the things you help produce.

 Why does community building monetize so poorly?
 Some speculations: